kaby76/swigged.cuda/README.md

-# swigged.cuda.8.0
+# swigged.cuda

-This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API version 8.0 in C#, compiled under Net Standard 1.1.
+This project is a [SWIG](http://swig.org)-generated wrapper for the CUDA Driver API in C#, compiled under Net Standard 1.1.

 Virtually all of the API is exposed.
 However, the interface with the Driver API is minimal.